openeuropa/oe_theme/README.md

   in a post-update hook (if we find one)
 - If your site does use a sub-them which displays the language switcher block, then you'll need to move it to the `site_header_secondary` region yourself

-### Upgrade to 2.17.0

-#### Dropdown UI pattern

-In 2.17.0 we dropped support for the `Dropdown` ui pattern which will be removed in the next major version.
-Few options which can help to mitigate the impact:

-- Move introduced in 2.17.0 rework of `Dropdown` implementation UI pattern in your custom component or subtheme.
-- Use ECL Expandable (as an alternative to previously used `legacy-dropdown` ECL component) component directly.

 ### Upgrade from 1.x to 2.x